H2CO3/Sparkling/doc/semantics.md

 of bytes in the string.

 §1.4.6.
 The array type is a compound and mutable type.
 It is an unordered collection of key-value pairs.
-Keys (indices) and values can be of any type.
+Keys (indices) and values can be of any type except `nil`.
 Keys and values can be set and retrieved at any time.
 Arrays have a size, which is the number of key-value pairs in the collection.

 §1.4.7.
-The user info type represents any custom value.
-They are to be accessed and manipulated using dedicated functions only.
-User info objects are used typically in conjunction with the native C extension API.
+The user info type represents a custom value.
+User info values are to be accessed and manipulated using dedicated functions only.
+They are used typically in conjunction with the native C extension API.

 §1.5.
 Values are obtained by evaluating expressions.
 An expression is said to